Olympics put China's press intimidation on full display

 - "I'm sorry but this sort of thing is not an "isolated event" and happens regularly to resident foreign media journalists based in China," tweeted Edward Lawrence, a senior journalist based in China for the BBC.

-Details: The reporter who was pulled, a correspondent for Dutch broadcaster NOS named Sjoerd den Daas, tweeted the next day that he was "forcefully pulled out of the picture without any warning by a plainclothes man wearing a red badge that read, 'Public Safety Volunteer" just after going live.
+Details: The reporter who was pulled, Sjoerd den Daas, a correspondent for Dutch broadcaster NOS, tweeted the next day that he was "forcefully pulled out of the picture without any warning by a plainclothes man wearing a red badge that read, 'Public Safety Volunteer'" just after going live.

 - "He did not identify himself," he wrote, "When asked, they couldn't say what we had done wrong."

-- Eventually, they were able to continue the live TV hit from a parking lot around the corner, den Daas said.
+- Eventually, they were able to continue the live TV broadcast from a parking lot around the corner, den Daas said.

 What happened to den Daas doesn't appear to be an isolated incident.